Mohamedelewa2810/Elzero-template-2/README.md

 # Elzero-template-2
-An application version of the Elzero channel
+An Website version of the Elzero channel